jsaabel/FilmFestivalHelpers-fafscripts/README.md

 # Project description
-This is a collection of python scripts I wrote to help streamline and automate IT-related tasks for a film festival I have been working with since 2017.
+This is a collection of Python scripts I wrote to help streamline and automate IT-related tasks for a film festival I have been working with in recent years.

 Besides the time-saving aspect of automating a significant amount of menial and repetetive work, a major benefit of solving these tasks in code